mslosarz/nextrtc-signaling-server/README.md

 ### What is needed to build this library on your own

-NextRTC project use Lombok, so please be aware that you have to install lombok plugin to you IDE.
+NextRTC project use Lombok, so please be aware that you have to install Lombok plugin to you IDE.

 # How to add NextRTC to your project?